 Sedgwick hosts up to two dozen university-level class visits each year that focus on biology, physical science, environmental management, social science/art, and education.
 While most classes come for just the day, the Field Station provides modern classroom space and facilities suitable for students to stay over for a night or more.

-Local elementary, middle and high school students also find field trips to Sedgwick’s Outdoor Classroom to exciting, fun and memorable elements of their K-12 science curriculum.
+Local elementary, middle and high school students also find field trips to Sedgwick’s Outdoor Classroom to be exciting, fun and memorable elements of their K-12 science curriculum.
 The Reserve hosts hundreds of students from Santa Barbara County schools every year, programming made possible largely through donations and with the commitment and enthusiasm of Sedgwick’s outdoor education docents and our partner organization Nature Track.

-A use agreement brokered in 2007 allowed the Las Cumbres Observatory Global Telescope network to build and operate a privately operated Observatory at the Reserve.
+A use agreement brokered in 2007 allowed the Las Cumbres Observatory to build and operate a privately operated Observatory at the Reserve.
 Since its commissioning in 2010 the telescope has been used remotely on 90% of clear usable nights.
 Several impressive astrophotography images have been published in national journals and over 1000 hours of scientific, educational and public viewing time have been made possible.